Investigational New Drugs and Biologics

 Reporting Requirements

 All investigators must report certain adverse events directly to the IRB within certain specified time frames.
 When an IND is issued, there are additional federal requirements for reporting AEs to the FDA.
-When the study sponsor holds the IND, investigators need to report all AEs to the sponsor and the sponsor will submit appropriate reports to the FDA.
+When the study sponsor holds the IND, investigators must report all AEs to the sponsor, and the sponsor will submit appropriate reports to the FDA.
 Investigators who hold an IND (investigator-initiated/investigator-sponsor IND) have responsibilities for reporting AEs to the FDA, as described below.

 Note: When the study is conducted at the SFVAHCS, additional reporting obligations must be met by the researcher, as described on the Research at the SFVAHCS page.